psycopg/psycopg/tools/isort-psycopg/README.rst

 Psycopg style isort
 ===================

-This is an isort_ plugin to sort:
+This is an isort_ plugin implementing the style used in the `Psycopg 3`_ project to sort:

-- import in length order
+- imports in length order
 - import lists in natural order

 The effect is the same of specifying ``--length-sort`` but only for the module